AlbertVilaCalvo/Android-Udacity-GitHub-Trending/README.md

 # GitHub Trending

-Final project of the Udacity Android Developer Nanodegree.
+Final project of the Udacity's [Android Developer Nanodegree](https://www.udacity.com/course/android-developer-nanodegree-by-google--nd801).

 This Android app displays the trending GitHub repositories (the same you can find in [https://github.com/trending](https://github.com/trending)).